 Village life revolves around Porthtowan’s beautiful blue flag beach, which is lifeguarded in the Summer months and has separately flagged surfing and swimming areas.
 On very low tides the sand stretches all the way along to the neighbouring cove of Chapel Porth, giving access to great rock pooling and plenty of sandy pools and hidden sea caves to explore.
 There is also a tidal sea pool for a quick dip or splash about - the local surf club enjoy jumping in from the surrounding rocks.
 Surf school and hire are available in the village and other coastal adventure sports (kayaking, coasteering) are provided in nearby Trevaunance Cove.

-Everything you need is available in the village, just a short stroll from Seashells – local shop for supplies, The Unicorn pub, Blue beachside bar/restaurant or Porthtowan beach café for a relaxing drink or meal, playpark and ice-cream parlour for the little ones, and beach shop for all your beach needs.
+Everything you need is available in the village, just a short stroll from Seashells – local shop for supplies, The Unicorn pub, Blue beachside bar/restaurant, Porthtowan beach café, fish and chips and popup takeaways for a relaxing drink or meal, playpark and ice-cream parlour for the little ones, and beach shop for all your beach needs.
 Tesco is a 10 minute drive away in Redruth and offers home delivery.

 Porthtowan is right on the spectacular South West Coast Path, which takes you to the coastal village of Portreath to the West, or to Chapel Porth and on past the iconic Towanroath engine house to lovely Trevaunance Cove to the East.
 The area is rich in tin and copper mining history – there is even an old engine house in the centre of the village, which has been converted into a spectacular holiday home.